Huy-GV/XWave/README.md

 - Online store web server
 - Features:
-    - View and Purchase Products
+    - View and purchase products as customer users
-    - View transaction history and manage payment accounts
+    - View transaction history and manage payment accounts as customer users
-    - Manage products as staff users
+    - Manage products as staff and manager users
-    - Manage staff activity as admin users
+    - Manage staff activity as manager users

 ## Build and Run
 ### Pre-requisites